hannahilea/hannahilea.github.io/blog/autobibliography-1/src.md

 - **Sam Wlody's ["really really good random number generator (rrgrng)" ](https://swlody.dev/Posts/really-really-good-random-number-generator-(rrgrng))**

-    >*"Computers are busy taking over people’s jobs with AI, so it’s important that humans even the playing field and start stealing jobs from computers at things that they are historically good at, like choosing random numbers."*
+    >*Computers are busy taking over people’s jobs with AI, so it’s important that humans even the playing field and start stealing jobs from computers at things that they are historically good at, like choosing random numbers.*

     Read the write-up, and then go and [generate some really really good random numbers of your own](https://rrgrng.org/)!